ethanruhe/high-performance-r/Tutorial.md

 #> -7.99 MB
 ```

-R is pretty good about releasing memory once it is no longer needed.
+R is pretty good about releasing memory once it's no longer needed.
 The garbage collector automatically releases memory when there are no longer names pointing to an object.
 There is rarely, if ever, reason to initiate this yourself.
 That being say, ```gc()``` allows you to do this and the help documentation provides greater detail into how this process works in R.

 ### Miscellaneous Resources
 Below is a list of useful performance related R articles I'll update as I come across them: